I quit my day job to give full-time blogging a try.

-This would prove to play a pivotal role in us “making it” over through the Summer of 2010.
+This would prove to play a pivotal role in us “making it” over through the Summer.
 While the PerkStreet gig provided a solid, baseline of income, I knew there were no guarantees (month-to-month contract).
 PerkStreet was a start-up company and I was an unproven blog manager.

 I made another pivotal move in late April.
 After seeing slow progress with my site during the first two months of a full-time effort, I decided to bring in some help.
 I hired a consultant (you know him as Michael).
 I hired him to help to give my site some direction and to help manage one of my undeveloped revenue streams: affiliate marketing.

-Like the freelancing gig, I had high hopes for this, but there we no guarantees when we started up in May of 2010.
+Like the freelancing gig, I had high hopes for this, but there we no guarantees when we started up in May.

 Here’s my video with Matt Jabs of Debt Free Adventure covering some of this material.
 Sorry about the quality.